 Money is one of the top perpetrators behind relationship problems.
 Since cohabitation entails merging your bills, at least somewhat, it’s critical to have the financial discussion early.
 For example, if you plan to buy a house together, you need to decide how much home you can afford with both your incomes.

-You also need to make arrangements for how you’ll handle payments if one of you loses your job or falls ill.
+Before moving in together, you also need to make arrangements for how you’ll handle payments if one of you loses your job or falls ill.
 Renting requires even more of an emergency fund in a way.
 While you can miss a mortgage payment without necessarily landing on the street, some landlords are quick with late fees and eviction notices.

 You’ll need to decide how to split the remaining expenses as well.
 If one of you has a significantly higher income, it makes sense for that individual to pay more.
 The same goes if one of you is burdened with excess debt while the other has little.
 However, there are no hard-and-fast rules — if you’re more comfortable going 50/50 with everything, that’s your prerogative.